PunchThrough/bean-sdk-node/README.md

 The built distribution can be found as a folder here `build/Bean-FW-Updater-win32-x64`.

-TODO:

-* Add a command line argument to the gulp task for versioning
-* Zip the folder as final task OR wrap the entire dist in an installer

 ## Platform considerations and API

 This projects main priority is building a FW updater that runs on Windows.
 However, there will be effort made to identify and implement pieces of the code that will be reusable for our long term goal of creating a X-Platform JS SDK.
 Ideally all of our GUI products (loader, LB explorer) will be consumers of the JS SDK and rewritten in Electron/React-Native.

-### TODOs
+## TODOs

 * API to discover by device name or UUID
+* Add a command line argument to the gulp task for versioning
+* Zip the folder as final task OR wrap the entire dist in an installer

 ## Knowledge Base